akiith/homepage.github.io/_pages/about.md

   - /about.html
 ---

-"Betar" is a Hindi word meaning "wireless".
+"Betar" (बेतार) is a Hindi word which means "wireless".

 BeCiL is exploring circuit techniques to revolutionize wireless systems.
 Currently we are working on:
 1. Full-duplex wireless communication